underscoreio/essential-scala/src/pages/implicits/type-classes.md

 ~~~
 </div>

 Given these two definitions we can implement a `JsWriter` for `Visitor` as follows.
-This uses a new type of pattern -- `a: B` -- which matches any value of type `B` and binds it to a variable `a`:
+This uses a new type of pattern---`a: B`---which matches any value of type `B` and binds it to a variable `a`:

 ~~~ scala
 implicit object VisitorWriter extends JsWriter[Visitor] {